Regent Law’s Honors Program provides exclusive academic and

 |U of Richmond (58)||158||163||3.21||3.6|

-- Participants take classes with other high-performing students and enjoy a high level of in-class intellectual engagement.
+- Honors Program participants take classes with other high-performing students and enjoy a high level of in-class intellectual engagement.

-- Participants benefit from smaller class sizes than is typical at most schools, including those in the top tier.
-This means faculty are able to engage Honors students at an enhanced level.
+- Honors Program classes are smaller than classes at most law schools, which enables faculty members to engage students at an enhanced level.

-- All students must maintain a law school GPA of 3.0 to continue in the program.
+- Rising second-year students can enter the Honors Program by finishing in the top 15% of their class at the end of the first year of law school.
+All students must maintain a law school GPA of 3.0 to continue in the Honors Program.